Carl Lutz - The Swiss man who saved tens of thousands of Jews

 The invention of the protective letter

 As a Swiss diplomat, Lutz also represented the interests of countries that had severed diplomatic relations with Hungary, including the United States and Great Britain.
 Unwilling to turn away the hundreds of Jews who thronged the entrance to the Swiss embassy every day, he came up with the idea of Schutzbriefe – protective letters – using 7,800 emigration certificates to Palestine that he acquired from Great Britain.
-The documents were forged and reproduced, always numbered from 1 to 7,800, and stamped with the word Schutzbrief to prevent deportation.
+The documents, still numbered from 1 to 7,800, were stamped with the word Schutzbrief to prevent deportation.

 Another master stroke: he managed to extend diplomatic protection to 76 buildings in Budapest that housed, fed and helped Jews.
 The Jewish Agency for Palestine, which became the “The Swiss Legation's Emigration Department”, was located at 29 Vadasz Utca, in the “Glass House” that now holds the Carl Lutz Foundation.
 “It was an unorthodox way of applying the right enshrined in the Vienna Convention,” says Cornut.
 Lutz’s private life was profoundly affected when he met Magda Csányi, who asked him to protect her and her daughter.
 He hired her to work in his home and went on to marry her in 1949.

 The Glass House

 The diplomat obviously did not work alone.
 The Glass House was the headquarters of the Zionist Youth, who oversaw “the huge logistical task” of fabricating immigration and protection papers, according to Anita Halasz, former representative of the Carl Lutz Foundation in Geneva.
 They were provided support by the Red Cross, other Swiss and foreign diplomats including the Swede Raoul Wallenberg, to whom Lutz explained his method, along with important Jewish figures like Miklos Krausz.